© Crown copyright 2020

 To make sure organisations have access to a wide range of period products in the most cost-effective and efficient way, we have a contract with Personnel Hygiene Services Limited (phs).
 This allows you to order period products and have them delivered when you need them.

 - tackling stigma

 Period products, such as pads and tampons, should be available for all who need them, when they need them, in order to access education.
 Having periods should not be a barrier to education for any learner.
-Making learners aware of the scheme is vital to making sure they can access period products when they are needed and to reducing the stigma surrounding periods.
+Making learners aware of the scheme is vital to making sure they can access period products when they are needed and to reduce the stigma surrounding periods.